-Protective packaging such as bubble wrap, has one of the most important roles to play in any packaging operation – keeping an item safe from knocks, bumps and shocks, so that it gets to its destination intact and undamaged.
+Protective packaging has one of the most important roles to play in any packaging operation – keeping an item safe from knocks, bumps and shocks, so that it gets to its destination intact and undamaged.

 An essential material in this range has always been bubble wrap packaging, ever since it’s invention way back in 1957.
 It’s lightweight, strong, soft, easy to work with and offers amazing protection for almost anything – on top of that it’s great fun to pop and an ultimate stress reliver!

 In this post we’re focusing on bubble wrap in detail; looking at how it’s made, how it was invented, how it can be used for packaging and how to recycle bubble wrap too!

 So, how is bubble wrap made?

 You might be surprised to learn that bubble wrap is made from tiny beads of resin, almost like grains of rice.
 Several different resins are used for their different properties and these are combined into the material that we know and use as bubble wrap.

 The tiny resin beads are melted down together at over 450 degrees Celsius, where they combine and form into a thin film which is the base material for making bubble wrap.
 This film is then flattened to the required thickness before being fed through rollers with small holes in.